Recognising Effort, Valuing Learning and Encouraging Good Behaviour at Crofton Anne Dale Federation

-Those who do not earn enough points will instead take part in a speaking and listening session, that explores behaviour expectations and the reasons why Green Day has been missed, led by a senior member of staff.
+Those who do not earn enough points for Green Day will instead take part in a speaking and listening session, exploring behaviour expectations, reasons why Green Day has been missed and our PATHS curriculum, led by a senior member of staff.
+In cases where a child is consistently missing green day or other issues are having an impact alternative arrangements will be put in place.

 Infant School Green Day Dates: